infinum/frontend-handbook/React/Recipes/Session Handling.md

 };
 ```

 This hook will expose session data and basic session handlers: `login` and `logout.
-Now, this hook can use this in any component to get session data.
+Now, this hook can be used in any component to get session data.

 ```tsx
 const SomeComponent = () => {